Community Arts

 My short film ‘Reading Agatha Christie’ was submitted to the Max Mara Prize for Women Artists 2008 by British artist Cornelia Parker.
 It was made with a group of Iraqi Kurds in Birmingham and records a struggle to control their readings of Christie’s ‘They Came to Baghdad’ in Arabic.
 The film won the Ikon Gallery Student Prize and has been shown in the US and Cairo; I was awarded the Birmingham City University ‘Overall Best Student’ in the Arts in 2008 & my MA Fine Arts in 2010.

-My work is mainly video and video installations, including large-scale public projections.
+My work is mainly video and video installations, including large-scale public projections; and I paint in oils.

 I have a long history of research and teaching experience.
 My research, in not-for-profit, cultural and community sectors, has been focussed on links to action, producing usable interpretations which can be used to ‘improve and prove’.
 I prefer to work in participatory projects, where methods can be negotiated.
 I have mainly worked in the field of qualitative research, using discussion groups, formal and informal interviews, questionnaires, online and social networking, video and digital imagery.
-I have developed a number of creative evaluation methods using mark makingandmeditation.
+I have developed a number of creative evaluation methods using mark making and meditation, using them in several projects to critique services, explore ideas and feelings in Women’s Refuges in Wolverhampton, Birmingham and London.
+And 365 questionnaires analysed using PASW software for Godiva Awakes in Coventry 2012…Over the past few years I’ve co-designed, developed and taught evaluation strtatgey courses with the wonderful Jo Hargreaves, of Morris, Hargreaves, MacIntyre, international evaluation consultants for Arts Connect West Midlands /ACE, teaching small-to largesized arts companies and individuals.

-Currently , I’m engaged on an exciting PhD research programme at Coventry University into the evaluation of the impact of community arts interventions on qualitative outcomes such as ‘social cohesion’ and ‘community well-being’.
-This is sponsored by the Economic & Social Research Council and Coventry-based public and community arts company Imagineer Productions – catch up with this at my blog on http://www.imagineerproductions.co.uk/blog_holders/102/view .
+I completed my PhD research , Making and Doing: the evaluation of creative community projects in the West Midlands (Coventry University) in Autumn 2014.
+It’s an evidence based exploration of the evaluation of the impact of community arts interventions on qualitative outcomes such as ‘social cohesion’ and ‘community well-being’ which makes pragmatic proposals for evaluation strategies which are systemic, ‘of the project’ and creative.
+This is sponsored by the Economic & Social Research Council and Coventry-based public and community arts company Imagineer Productions – of Godiva Awakes fame .http://www.imagineerproductions.co.uk/blog_holders/102/view .

 March 2012 Visiting Lecturer at Coventry University School of Art – talking about the ethics, career structure, joys and pitfalls of participatory and community arts on the professional Practice module for final year Fine Art undergraduates